Leon-Singleton/Flood-It-Game-Ruby/README.md

 ## Execution

-1. With a ruby enabled terminator emulator run the command 'ruby floodit.rb'.
+1. With a ruby enabled terminator emulator run the command 'bundle install' to install all of the gem dependencies
+2. With a ruby enabled terminator emulator run the command'ruby floodit.rb' to begin the game.
-2. Follow the on-screen instructions and aforementioned gameplay instructions to play.
+3. Follow the on-screen instructions and aforementioned gameplay instructions to play.